Outstanding Aquatic Veterinary Programs

 2

-Aquatic veterinary medicine is emerging as a niche field of study within veterinary schools, but as the International Association for Aquatic Animal Medicine (IAAAM) points out: “No veterinary college has a comprehensive program for specializing in aquatic or marine mammal medicine.”
-That’s because the typical veterinary college is built around a generalized four-year program focusing on cats, dogs, cows, and horse medicine, but some may have elective or specialized training available in non-domestic species, such as amphibians, fish, reptiles, pet birds, and poultry, according to the IAAAM.
+Aquatic veterinary medicine is emerging as a niche field of study within veterinary schools, but as the International Association for Aquatic Animal Medicine (IAAAM) points out, “No veterinary college has a comprehensive program for specializing in aquatic or marine mammal medicine.”
+That’s because the typical veterinary college is built around a generalized four-year program focusing on cats, dogs, cows, and horse medicine.
+Still, some may have elective or specialized training available in non-domestic species, such as amphibians, fish, reptiles, pet birds, and poultry, according to the IAAAM.

 Students interested in aquatic medicine can turn to fellowships in aquatic or fish medicine to gain more skills in the field.
 They can also seek employment opportunities in aquatic medicine, although these positions are typically hard to come by, especially fresh out of school, according to the IAAAM.
-An alternative suggested by the IAAAM includes gaining experience in private practice and then applying for an aquatic medicine internship in a place like the National Aquarium in Baltimore, the Florida Aquarium, or another similar site.
+An alternative suggested by the IAAAM includes gaining private practice experience and applying for an aquatic medicine internship at the National Aquarium in Baltimore, the Florida Aquarium, or another similar site.

 Students interested in the aquatic veterinary medicine field may want to consider certification offered through the American Fisheries Society.
 Two certifications are available: the Certified Fish Pathologist and Certified Aquatic Animal Health Inspector.
 DVM graduates may also be interested in joining the World Aquatic Veterinary Medicine Association and eventually becoming eligible to seek board certification through the American College of Zoological Medicine.

-In aquatic care and beyond, the demand for veterinary technologists and technicians nationwide continues to grow.
-According to the Bureau of Labor Statistics (BLS 2021), there is expected to be a 15 percent increase in openings for veterinary technologists and technicians nationwide between 2020 and 2030.
-That’s much faster growth than the anticipated average for all occupations during that same period (8 percent).
-With the anticipated addition of 17,100 positions around the country, there is convincing evidence that this field will continue to have a bright outlook into the future.
+The demand for veterinary technologists and technicians nationwide continues to grow in aquatic care and beyond.
+According to the Bureau of Labor Statistics (BLS 2024), there is expected to be a 21 percent increase in openings for veterinary technologists and technicians nationwide between 2022 and 2032.
+That’s much faster growth than the anticipated average for all occupations during that same period (3 percent).
+With the anticipated addition of 25,200 positions around the country, there is convincing evidence that this field will continue to have a bright outlook in the future.

-For all opportunities in veterinary science, education, practical experience, and volunteering can go a long way, according to the IAAAM.
-To that end, we have put together a list of seven outstanding aquatic veterinary programs.
+According to the IAAAM, education, practical experience, and volunteering can go a long way in all opportunities in veterinary science.
+To that end, we have compiled a list of outstanding aquatic veterinary programs.
 These are noteworthy for the aquatic animal health programs and services they offer.

 Cornell University – College of Veterinary Medicine

-Cornell University’s College of Veterinary Medicine has an aquatic animal health program known as AQUAVET that offers immersion training into the field of aquatic medicine.
+Cornell University’s College of Veterinary Medicine has an aquatic animal health program known as AQUAVET, which offers immersion training in aquatic medicine.

-The program, co-sponsored by Cornell with the School of Veterinary Medicine at the University of Pennsylvania, began in 1977 and focuses on diseases in cultured fish, the development of fish vaccines, fish health management in aquaculture systems, and pathology of wild fish, especially where it may tie into environmental contamination.
+The program, co-sponsored by Cornell and the School of Veterinary Medicine at the University of Pennsylvania, began in 1977 and focuses on diseases in cultured fish, the development of fish vaccines, fish health management in aquaculture systems, and the pathology of wild fish, especially where it may relate to environmental contamination.
 Two research laboratories are available to support research into aquatic toxicology, bacteriology, immunology, pathology, and virology.

 This AQUAVET program currently comprises three courses (AQUAVET I-III): an introduction to aquatic veterinary medicine, a comparative pathology of aquatic animals, and a practicum experience.
 The latter course provides specific training in aquariums and captive aquatic animal medicine.
-This course is presented at three different venues: the Georgia Aquarium, the University of Georgia, and Dolphinaris in Cancun, Mexico.
+It is presented at the Georgia Aquarium, the University of Georgia, and Dolphinaris in Cancun, Mexico.

 • Location: Ithaca, New York